TakorSK/GestionEtudiant/app/src/main/java/com/pack/uniflow/README.txt

     - Integrate the DB With the ADMIN menu (Affected stuff; AdminFragment, DummyStudent and DummyUniversities should be removed once you get the db working.)
     - Make the connexion last even after closing the app, it doesn't disconnect you
     - Fix the settings
+    - Fix posting post-firebase changes
+    - add club display and student adding in the admin panel

 DONE:
     - edited MainActivity.java and SignupActivity.java for the room database usage -Done